-Authentication Type Description User Password User Certificate Server Certificate EAP-TLS The EAP-Transport Layer Security (TLS) authentication type uses a user certificate and optionally verifies a server certificate.
-The certificates are programmed on the client device.
-No Yes Optional EAP-TTLS The EAP-Tunneled Transport Layer Security (TTLS) authentication type establishes a tunnel in which the username and password are verified.
+Authentication type Description User password User certificate Server certificate EAP-TTLS The EAP-Tunneled Transport Layer Security (TTLS) authentication type establishes a tunnel in which the username and password are verified.
 A user and server certificate are optional.
 The username, password, and certificates are programmed on the client device.
-Yes Optional Optional EAP-FAST The EAP-Flexible Authentication via Secure Tunneling (FAST) authentication type uses Protected Access Credentials (PAC) to establish a tunnel and the selected tunnel type to verify username and password credentials.
+Yes Optional Optional EAP-FAST The EAP-Flexible Authentication via Secure Tunneling (FAST) authentication type uses Protected Access Credentials (PAC) to establish a tunnel and the selected tunnel type to verify Yes Optional Optional

+Authentication type Description User password User certificate Server certificate username and password credentials.
 PACs are handled behind the scenes, transparently to the user.
 Automatic PAC provisioning can require a user certificate and the validation of a server certificate depending on the tunnel type.
 The username, password, and certificates are programmed on the client device.
-Yes Optional Optional EAP-PEAP The EAP-Protected Extensible Authentication Protocol (PEAP) authentication type establishes a tunnel and based on the tunnel type, uses a user certificate and/or a username and password.
+EAP-PEAP The EAP-Protected Extensible Authentication Protocol (PEAP) authentication type establishes a tunnel and based on the tunnel type, uses a user certificate and/or a username and password.
 Validating a server certificate is optional.
 The username, password, and certificates are programmed on the client device.
 Optional Optional Optional